ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 F = function call PS
 ```

 What does knowing what's a function call and what's not let us do?
-It lets us treat function call subexpressions as individual tokens we don't have to parse.
+It lets us treat function call subexpressions as individual tokens we don't have to parse at this stage.
 Since we can parse any subexpression independent of whatever expression it's in (`(i + 2)` can be parsed without having to know it's part of `(i + 2) + 4`), we don't have to worry about accounting for function call tokens along with all the normal tokens.
-We can just parse the function call and its arguments separately and treat it no differently as a variable name.
+We can just parse the function call and its arguments separately and treat it no differently as an identifier.

 We can do the same with typecasts.
-Since a typecast is a type in parentheses followed by an expression (here called the **typecast value expression**), we can treat typecasts as individual tokens which are processed the same as variable names.
+Since a typecast is a type in parentheses followed by an expression (here, the entire subexpression is called the **typecast value expression**), we can treat typecasts as individual tokens which are processed the same as variable names.
 The expressions within the typecasts can be processed recursively.

 Once the whole expression and any subexpressions in function calls and typecasts are converted into trees, we can merge the trees of the expressions and subexpressions together to make one unified tree.

 There's a bit of cleanup we need to do before we can continue, though.
-We must convert all blocks of EETs corresponding to typecasts into individual token.
+We must convert all blocks of EETs corresponding to typecasts into individual tokens.
 These tokens then contain the list of expression elements that makes up their function-producing expression/function arguments/typecast value expression.
 These are treated identically to tokens that just contain a variable name.
 We can then work on creating a tree from the expression.

 One last thing, though: nested function calls (i.e. `sqrt(cos(i))`).
 Since these new token types can contain other expression element tokens, and since these new token types *are* expression element tokens, they can contain other function calls or typecasts.